 Are you a freelancer, consultant, or simply someone looking to find a professional contact form for people to get in touch with you?
 You're in luck!
-We are diving into why it's essential to identify what kind of contact form you need and how to find the right one for your needs.
+We are diving into why it's essential to identify what kind of contact form or portfolio contact page you need and how to find the right one for your needs.

 Even if you're a professional freelancer for let's say 5 years, or just starting out and on the lookout for new projects, you'll need a contact form.
 It can be as simple as an app-generate link which you can share (such as the one Bonsai's software suite features) or a dedicated page on your own domain.